 - The long-term trend, which is based on the evolution of the indicator over the past 15-year period (usually 2004 to 2019 or 2005 to 2020).
 The long-term trend is also calculated for shorter time series if data are available for at least 10 consecutive years.

 - The short-term trend, which is based on the evolution of the indicator during the past five-year period (usually 2014 to 2019 or 2015 to 2020).
 In a few exceptional cases, the short-term trend is calculated for shorter time periods, as long as data are available for at least three consecutive years.

 Two arrows — for the assessment of the long-term and short-term trends — are therefore usually shown for each indicator, providing an indication of whether a trend has been persistent or has shown a turnaround at a certain point in time.

-The growth rates (CAGR) upon which the arrow symbols are based are provided in tables for all main indicators of an article.
-Table 2 shows an example of this presentation for the indicator ‘early leavers from education and training’.
-It shows the average annual growth rates observed for the two assessment periods as well as the growth rates that would be required to meet the target in the target year.
-For indicators without quantitative targets, only the observed growth rates are shown.
+The growth rates (CAGR) upon which the arrow symbols are based are provided in the notes below the Figures depicting the EU-level trends for all the main indicators in a chapter.
+For indicators with quantitative targets, the note gives the average annual growth rates observed for the two assessment periods as well as the growth rates that would be required to meet the target in the target year.
+For indicators without quantitative targets, only the observed growth rates are given.

 Indicators with quantitative targets